 John Bryant’s Dare to Drum follows the creation of a piece of music entitled Gamelon D’Drum, described as a musical synthesis of pitch, rhythm, and orchestration, performed with the Dallas Symphony Orchestra.

 D’Drum—a group of Texas-based professional percussionists— conceived and produced this project to expose audiences to percussion instruments from around the world.
 In addition to securing the Dallas Symphony, the group signed on prolific film composer and Police drummer Stewart Copeland for the music.

-The film takes viewers to sites around the world and sounds of a cornucopia of exotic percussion instruments many of which were played in the piece.
+The film takes viewers to sites around the world, and to the sounds of a cornucopia of exotic percussion instruments many of which were played in the piece.
 We also experience the birth pangs of a ground-breaking work of art.